Himanshu0523/AgentOps-Multi-Agent-Orchestration-Observability-Platform/README.md

 ## 1. Why This Project

-Companies are moving past single-chatbot features into **agentic pipelines**: multiple LLM-driven agents that plan, call tools, write code, browse the web, and hand off work to each other.
+ **agentic pipelines**: multiple LLM-driven agents that plan, call tools, write code, browse the web, and hand off work to each other.
 The unsolved problem isn't "can an agent do a task" — it's **can you trust, monitor, and control a fleet of agents in production**.
 This project builds that control layer, which maps directly to real roles: AI Platform Engineer, Agent Infrastructure Engineer, LLMOps Engineer.

 ---